nuridiinzoda/Parallel-Monte-Carlo-Simulation-for-Pi-Calculation/README.md

-# Parallel Monte Carlo Simulation for Pi Calculation

  # Monte Carlo Simulation for Pi Estimation

 This project implements a Monte Carlo simulation to estimate the value of Pi using both serial and parallel approaches.
 The parallel version utilizes OpenMP to leverage multiple CPU cores, enhancing performance.